parsaeisa/golang_otel/README.md

 Here you can see my practice for open telemetry in golang . this is an example of nested span between server and client In this case we have grpc server and client .

+this program has some parts :
++ setup
++ monitoring

+## setup
+in this stage you should define :
++ jeager agent
++ trace provider

+## monitoring
+For monitoring you should get a tracer from otel.GetTracerProvider().Tracer(app.Name) It returns the tracer that you set in setup stage ( in app directory ) Then you define a span , with tracer.start() method .
+You give it a name and defer its cleaning method .

 ```go
 package cmd